 Do wholesalers stock in bulk?

 How many copies the wholesaler stocks is up to one party – the wholesaler.
 Publishers often give a recommendation order (which is calculated based on pre-orders and multiplied) but wholesalers can choose to order however many copies they wish.
-This could be anything between 1 single copy or thousands.
+This could be anything between one single copy or thousands.

-Some wholesalers stock books in their own warehouse so they can provide quick turnover times, but this is usually for books that are already showing promising sales.
-Other wholesalers only order books when an order is received their end.
+Some wholesalers stock books in their own warehouse so they can provide quick turnover times, but this is usually for books that are showing promising sales.
+Other wholesalers only order books when an order is received at their end.
 The chain usually goes like this:

 Where do wholesalers supply to?

 Wholesalers require a discount.
 This is usually 40% or higher in most cases.
 Profits are always going to be lower when a book is purchased anywhere outside of the publishers own website.
 Naturally, when shops are given discounts, the net sale is going to be lower – however, going with shops means the market expands and gives the book a further reach.

 Why do some wholesalers not accept new books?